manoharvhr/System-Generator-Design-modelling-a-MIPS-Single-Cycle-Processor/README.md

 4) ALUControl_config.m: Configuration file to use as a BlackBox.
 5) MyControl.slx: For dummy values of the Program Counter (PC), actual Instruction Memory is used to test both, the Control Unit and the ALU Control.
 Includes a tested mechanism for bit-slicing of the 32-bit instruction.
 ## MIPS:
-1) The MIPS.slx file will contain the final design which is not yet complete.
+1) The MIPS.slx file contains the final design.